arkency/posts/posts/2017-04-26-the-vision-behind-the-railseventstore-ecosystem.md

 The journey with DDD at Arkency started probably around ~6 years ago, when we started using technical patterns like service objects (in DDD we would call them application services), adapters and repositories.
 This phase resulted in writing the ["Fearless Refactoring: Rails Controllers"](http://rails-refactoring.com) ebook which is all about those patterns.

 Those patterns helped, but didn't solve all of our problems.
 We could say, that service objects were like a gateway drug - they enabled us to isolate our logic from the Rails app.

-But still, how exactly to structure the logic?
+The patterns from the book are helping with one big mission - how to separate the Rails part from your actual application.
+Then we also help to structure your application with the app/infra layer and the domain layer.
+This is the real value of that phase.
+The next phase, the DDD phase is then more about how to structure the domain.

 If you want to watch more about this journey from service objects to DDD - watch our conversation with Robert, where we talked a lot about this evolution.